 Modify Action (GRWG06_17): GCC to check the available info on overlap between geostationary satellites (Masaya mentioned that the info was communicated to Fangfang some years ago).
 GCC should forward the available info to Jérôme, who will support this action through OSCAR.

-Action: GCC (Manik Bali) to write a prototype guide to product selection and circulate for review by 2015 GUW.
+Action: GCC (Manik Bali) to write a prototype guide to product selection as part of GSICS Product Guide and circulate for review by 2015 GUW.
 [From WMO point of view, this is a very important action]

 Action: GRWG Chair to add a meeting on NWP in the agenda of the next GSICS web meetings in 2015/2016.